duniter/duniter/doc/HDC.md

 ### Money ownership

 Money ownership **IS NOT** limited to members of the Community.
-Any owner (an individual or an organization) of an OpenPGP certificate may own money.
-However, he won't be able to issue new coins as only individuals can be part of the Community, i.e. be inscribed in the amendments chain to which refers any Issuance Transaction.
+Any owner (an individual or an organization) of an OpenPGP certificate may own money: it only requires the key's fingerprint to match `Recipient` fingerprint to become an owning key.

 ### Transactions chain